 These could all be signs of health issues such as periodontal disease, infection, tooth decay, and much more.

 Periodontal disease is one of the most common animal oral health issues.
-If you do have to see a veterinary dentist, this will most likely be the reason.
-Just like humans, it is a build-up of tartar and plaque on the teeth and gums.
+If you do have to see a veterinary dentistry specialist, this will most likely be the reason.
+Just like humans, there can be a build-up of tartar and plaque on the teeth and gums.
 Luckily for us, we can floss and brush every day to get rid of that for a white smile.

 Available Treatments: Non-Equine Species

 So, what can you expect if you do need to go to a veterinary dentistry clinic?
 Well, other than regular exams, cleanings, and check-ups, most veterinary dentists are specially trained and qualified to perform complex dental procedures such as:

 Sometimes it's not just as simple as a bi-annual cleaning like we as humans are used to.
 For pets who have been neglected or abused, they may have to undergo extensive dental treatment to help get their oral hygiene back on track.
 Other pets, such as puppies or older pets, may have to have teeth pulled or filled to help them feel better or make things grow in the right spot.